AtanasovAtanas/interactive-content/EN/06-Bitwise-Operations/03-Representation-of-Data.md

 Computers represent **text characters** as **unsigned integer numbers**, which means that **letters** are **sequences of bits**, just like the numbers.

-In computers the text characters are the letters from different alphabets, the digits, the punctuation chars, and other textual symbols in a text document.
+In computers, the text characters are the letters from different alphabets, the digits, the punctuation chars, and other textual symbols in a text document.

 ## ASCII Standard